 But when Virgil happens upon the fleeing magician and takes her into custody, she has a very different story to tell.
 Even handcuffed and alone, Arden is far from powerless—and what she reveals is as unbelievable as it is spellbinding.
 Over the course of one eerie night, Virgil must decide whether to turn Arden in or set her free… and it will take all he has to see through the smoke and mirrors.

-Now, I’ve never read Harry Potter, Twilight, or a host of other popular books because I do not read anything about magic, the supernatural, or the paranormal.
-I don’t have anything against these genres but they aren’t for me so I was really excited to find that The Magician’s Lie isn’t about the magic as much as it is the Magician, Arden.
+I’ve never read Harry Potter, Twilight, or a host of other popular books because I typically avoid reading anything about magic, the supernatural, or the paranormal.
+The Magician’s Lie isn’t about magic as much as it is the Magician, Arden.
 It’s her story.
 The magic show is nothing more than the setting which spurs her on.

 I won’t spoil it but I will say in that, in the end, it comes together perfectly and I was extremely satisfied.
-When I read the final chapter I wanted to just shout from the rooftops about how much I loved the book and how everyone needed to just rush right out and buy it but I couldn’t because it didn’t release until this month.
-I’ve held my tongue for months and months but now…please do yourself a favor and get it.
+After I read the final chapter I wanted to shout from the rooftops how much I loved the book and how everyone needed to just rush out and buy it.
+Please do yourself a favor and buy it.
 It’s a fantastic book and a story I find myself returning to over and over and over again.